Integrating automated acoustic vocalization data and point count surveys for estimation of bird abundance: Introduction

-Acoustic recording units (ARUs) are emerging as a viable option for monitoring acoustically-communicating wildlife \citep{Gibb2019}.
-Recent advances in soundscape ecology \citep{pijanowski:2011} and ecoacoustics \citep{Farina2018} have improved our understanding of how anthropogenic and biotic sounds interact across the environment (e.g., \citealt{Doser2020}) and how the soundscape is a potentially rich source of ecological monitoring data \citep{Depraetere2012}.
-A variety of acoustic indices that summarize acoustic space are used to monitor biodiversity \citep{Sueur2014}, quantify disturbance effects (e.g., \citealt{Burivalova2018, Doser2020EI}), and assess effects of anthropogenic land use (e.g., \citealt{Furumo2019}) on biodiversity.
+Acoustic recording units (ARUs) have recently emerged as a viable option for monitoring acoustically-communicating wildlife \citep{Gibb2019}.
+Recent advances in ecoacoustics \citep{Farina2018} have improved our understanding of how anthropogenic and biotic sounds interact across the environment (e.g., \citealt{Doser2020}) and how the soundscape can be a rich source of ecological monitoring data \citep{Sueur2014}.
+A variety of indices that summarize acoustic space are used to monitor biodiversity \citep{Sueur2014} and quantify disturbance effects (e.g., \citealt{Burivalova2018, Doser2020EI}).

-The usefulness of acoustic indices as ecological indicators is often degraded by the degree of anthropogenic noise in the recording area \citep{Doser2020} and limited by a lack of species-specific information associated with recorded sounds \citep{Gibb2019}.
-This has led to an interest in extracting species-specific information from acoustic recordings \citep{Stowell2019}.
-Perhaps most commonly, experts will listen to large portions of acoustic recordings, identify species-specific calls, use this information to construct presence-absence data, and use occupancy modeling techniques \citep{MacKenzie2002} to infer species distributions \citep{Furnas2015, Darras2018}.
+The usefulness of acoustic indices as ecological indicators is limited by a lack of species-specific information associated with recorded sounds \citep{Gibb2019}.
+This has led to an interest in extracting species-specific information from acoustic recordings and using such information to estimate wildlife distributions, especially for birds \citep{shonfield2017autonomous}.
+Most often, detection/non-detection data are extracted from acoustic recordings and used in occupancy models \citep{MacKenzie2002} to infer species distributions \citep{Furnas2015}.
 A second approach uses fully automated machine learning algorithms to determine whether or not a species is present in a specific recording (e.g., \citealt{Ducrettet2020}).
-These automated methods show promise, but currently are not reliable enough to accurately inform species specific information without expert identification of recorded calls \citep{Priyadarshani2018}.
+These automated methods show promise, but currently are not reliable enough to inform species specific information without identification of recorded calls to account for false positives (i.e., recording a species as present when it is truly absent).

-Recently, semi-automated methods that use acoustic recordings and employ clustering algorithms, small amounts of human validation, and hierarchical statistical models have effectively estimated species occupancy across space \citep{Chambert2018, Chambert2018a, Wright2020A}.
-While such approaches estimate species occurrence and derived metrics such as richness, they are not directly suited to estimate abundance.
-Density of animals can be estimated from a dense array of ARUs using spatial capture-recapture techniques \citep{Efford2009} as well as distance sampling techniques \citep{Darras2018a}.
-However, establishing and maintaining dense arrays of recordings is expensive, and distance sampling techniques require precise calibration experiments that might not be feasible for large-scale surveys.